The following implementation plan was developed by the Tobacco-Free Committee to ensure clear communication and implementation of the proposed policy.

 - PTSA Newsletters

-Building administrators are encouraged to conduct meetings with staff and students and student groups to increase building awareness and develop plans to create a supportive environment for the implementation of this
+Building administrators are encouraged to conduct meetings with staff and students and student groups to increase building awareness and develop plans to create a supportive environment for the implementation of this policy.

 Smoking Cessation Classes: